On the existence of critical compatible metrics on contact $3$-manifolds: Proof of Theorem

 In this final section we prove the last statement of Theorem \ref{T.main}, which strengthens the stability property (local minimality) of critical metrics found by Deng \cite{deng}.
 In view of the results established previously, the proof is essentially a computation of the Chern-Hamilton energy for the case that the Reeb field is supported by a calibrated bi-contact structure.

 \begin{proposition} Let $g$ be a critical compatible metric on $(M,\alpha)$.
 Then it is a global minimizer of the Chern-Hamilton energy functional. \end{proposition}

 \begin{proof} Obviously, the Sasakian metrics are global minima of the Chern-Hamilton functional (because $\mathcal L_Rg=0$).
 Then let us focus on the other class of critical compatible metrics stated in Theorem~\ref{T.main}, which corresponds to the case $\lambda=c$ for some positive constant $c$.
 We follow the notation introduced in Section~\ref{SS.dir} without further mention.
-Let $g$ be a critical compatible metric on $(M,\alpha)$ and $(\eta_1,\eta_2)$ the (calibrated) bi-contact structure obtained in Lemma~\ref{bi-contactsup}, whose dual frame is $(e_1,e_2)$.
+Let $g$ be a critical compatible metric on $(M,\alpha)$ and $(\zeta_1,\zeta_2)$ the (calibrated) bi-contact structure obtained in Lemma~\ref{bi-contactsup}.
+Assume that the defining contact 1-forms $(\eta_1, \eta_2)$ are global with dual frame $(e_1,e_2)$.
+The other case will follow easily as in the previous subsection.
 On the contact distribution $\ker \alpha$ with the frame given by $e_s:=\frac{1}{\sqrt 2}(e_1 + e_2)$ and $e_u:=\frac{1}{\sqrt 2}(e_1 - e_2)$, we consider the dual co-frame $\{\eta_u,\eta_s\}$, so that the expression~\eqref{g_eta} of the critical compatible metric $g$, cf. Lemma~\ref{bi-contactsup}, translates into

 It is easy to check that the value of the Chern-Hamilton energy for this metric is

 where $\lambda=c>0$ is a constant.

 Now, we notice that a general Riemannian metric compatible with the contact form $\alpha$ has the following expression: